 Senior Authorised Person

 Within each category there can also be different levels of authorisation dependent upon the competency required to undertake certain tasks.

 1. Electrical Competency Management System:

 This should describe how you manage electrical competence, from recruitment through to technical competence requirements for each electrical role within your organisation.

 This should describe who is responsible for electrical safety and how your organisation is set up to manage electrical safety, including individual roles and responsibilities.

 We have helped many Companies put their Electrical Safety arrangements in order.
-If you feel like you might need some help, give us a call on 01709 961 666 or message us.
+If you feel like you might need some help, contact us today.